Gamecocks' athletic department seeks $46M to offset COVID-related losses, coach buyout

 The athletic department projects to lose just over $46 million this year and next year, athletics director Ray Tanner told trustees June 11, and is seeking a loan from the administration to cover the gap.

-About one-third of the shortfall from the $15.2 million USC had to shell out to fired coach Will Muschamp and his staff.
+While the bulk of losses came from drops in ticket sales, sponsorships and donations amid the outbreak, about one-third of the shortfall comes from the $15.2 million USC had to shell out to fired coach Will Muschamp and his staff.
+Muschamp received $13 million from his buyout after going 28–30 over five seasons.

-USC actually lost around $69 million including that buyout, but it’s only going to be borrowing $46 million due to the SEC recently granting each member institution $23.3 million.
+USC actually lost around $69 million including the football coaches buyouts, but it’s only going to be borrowing $46 million due to the SEC recently granting each member institution $23.3 million.

 The length of the repayment plan is yet to be determined, as other effects of the pandemic can still arise.
 While football season ticket sales are going well and Colonial Life Arena is projected to have large crowds in the winter, fans who were forced to stay away from USC over the past year may be reluctant to return.